Diane Varsi

 Diane Marie Antonia Varsi (February 23, 1938 – November 19, 1992) was an American film actress best known for her performances in Peyton Place – her film debut, for which she was nominated for an Academy Award – and the cult film Wild in the Streets.
 She left Hollywood to pursue personal and artistic aims, notably at Bennington College in Vermont, where she studied poetry with poet and translator Ben Belitt.

 Early life

 Varsi was born in San Mateo, California, a suburb of San Francisco, the daughter of Beatrice (née DeMerchant) and Russell Varsi.
 Varsi unsuccessfully tried to become a model and a restaurant hostess in her teen years.
 While in high school, she was called an "oddball" by her classmates.
 She often was truant from school to visit San Francisco, so was labeled a "rebel".
 She dropped out of school in her junior year at age 15, failing in all studies, and saying: "I was bored.
 I didn't like the social sides – the cliques."
-Around the same time, she married an 18-year-old man.
+Around the same time, she married an 18-year-old.
 Their marriage was annulled before her son Shawn was born.

 She joined the San Francisco ballet in the 1950s and initially planned to become a folk singer.
 She later hitchhiked to Los Angeles with a friend.